 7. Use This Trick to Make a Drawing in Perspective Easier

 Drawing in 1 point perspective can be difficult to master if you are new to perspective.
 So if you are looking for ways to make perspective easier try this simple hack.

 First, cut the elastic band into one long piece.
 Then just use the butterfly clips to clip the elastic band to each side of a piece of paper.
-Make sure when you do this that the paper is positioned in landscape.
-Next, attach the paper clip on to the elastic band.
+Make sure when you do this that the paper is positioned in the landscape.
+Next, attach the paper clip to the elastic band.

 You now have a highly flexible and adjustable ruler which will help you to move up and down and plot lines in perspective.
 Move the paper clip with one hand and draw faint lines with your free drawing hand.